watste/crypt-algo/README.md

 Building
 ---
 The source code for each algorithm will come in a pair of a source code file and a header file.
 There should be no inter-header file dependencies, no additional libraries, no platform-specific header files, or any other complicating matters.
 Compiling them should be as easy as adding the relevent source code to the project.
+If you want use it, just compile the C files which have included the H files.